MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 ### Teams vs. Skype for Business

-CQD can report on both Teams and Skype for Business telemetry.
+CQD can report on both Teams and Skype for Business.
 However, there might be times when you want to develop a report to look at Teams telemetry separate from Skype for Business.

 #### Summary reports